Altering One Python List In Dictionary Of Lists Alters All Lists

 Solution 1:

-copies of the same list, which is different from len(usens)
+empty = [[0]*length]*len(usens) will create len(usens) copies of the same list, which is different from len(usens) lists with the same content.

-Try empty = [[0]*length for i in range(len(usens))]
+Try empty = [[0]*length for i in range(len(usens))].

 Solution 2:

-creates copies of the same list (i.e., copies a reference).
+Using * creates copies; for [0] it's fine, because it's copying an immutable scalar; but the outer * creates copies of the same list (i.e., copies a reference).
 You could use something like:

 empty = [0]*5data = {n:list(empty) for n in usens}

 (a dict comprehension) to create your list (if using Python 2.7+).
-Using list
+Using list makes a copy.

 Post a Comment for "Altering One Python List In Dictionary Of Lists Alters All Lists"